Skip to main content

 • your latest commit in your Git source and

-This tells the CI job which components have changed on the branch and need deploying.
-The CI job will take all of the components that have changed, pull those components from the latest commits in your branch, and deploy the whole file for these components to the target org.
+The Delta CI job will take all of the components that have changed, pull those components from the latest commits in your branch, and deploy the whole file for these components to the target org.

-To find out more about how Gearset determines which metadata items are selected, please refer to this guide.
+To find out more about how Gearset determines which metadata items are selected, please refer to this guide:

 All git providers are supported for this feature, including custom git connections.